tu2-atmanand/task-board-docs/docs/5_How_To/3_MarkingTaskComplete.md

 # Marking Task Complete

-This although being a simple feature, it does a real-time changes to the parent markdown file.
+This, although being a simple feature, it does a real-time changes to the source note.

 ![Marking Task as Complete](/assets/MarkTaskComplete.gif)

-There are basically two things happening when you click on the main checkbox of any [Task Item Card](/docs/7_Components/2_Task_Item_Card.md) :
+There are basically three things happening when you click on the main checkbox of any [Task Item Card](/docs/7_Components/2_Task_Item_Card.md) :

 1. The next status is calculated
 2. Task content is updated in your source note